ebrandi/FDD-book/content/chapters/part1/chapter-02.md

 estimatedReadTime: 60
 ---

-# Chapter 2: Setting Up Your Lab
+# Setting Up Your Lab

 Before we can begin writing code or exploring FreeBSD's internals, we need a place where it's safe to experiment, make mistakes, and learn.
 That place is your **lab environment**.
 In this chapter, we'll create the foundation you'll use throughout the rest of the book: a FreeBSD system configured for driver development.